Prescriptions Information

 If you have an on-going problem and would like another prescription of a medication previously prescribed to you by the doctor (but not on your repeat list) you may request another prescription.
 Please let us know the reason for your request and a contact number, in order for the doctor to review your request.

-Non-repeat medication requests may take up to 2 working days to process and the doctor may wish to speak with you.
+Non-repeat medication requests will take up to 3 working days to process and the doctor may wish to speak with you.

 Nominate a Pharmacy